The Complete Homeowner’s Guide to Buying a Hot Tub

 Will you be a new hot tub owner?
 60% are new buyers while 40% have owned one in the past and are usually upgrading to a newer model.

-According to Alice Cunningham of Olympic Hot Tub, most people decide to buy a hot tub because they’re looking for a way to slow down, relax and find balance.
+Most people decide to buy a hot tub because they’re looking for a way to slow down, relax and find balance.

 People also purchase hot tubs for physical ailments, including: